Founder & Lead Editor

 Design and Build Quality

-The upper uses a lightweight and breathable engineered jacquard mesh.
-It feels soft to the touch and has a bit of a premium vibe, especially with the padded, gusseted tongue that stays put and cradles the midfoot nicely.
-A new heel pull tab is a small but welcome addition for easy on-and-off.
-It’s also worth noting that ASICS is continuing its push for sustainability, with at least 75% of the upper being made from recycled content.
+The upper uses a lightweight engineered jacquard mesh.
+It feels soft and a bit more premium than older iterations, especially with the padded, gusseted tongue that stays put and cradles the midfoot.
+A heel pull tab is a small but welcome addition for easy on-and-off.
+ASICS also keeps pushing sustainability, with at least 75% of the upper made from recycled content.

-Now, for the heart of the shoe: the midsole.
-This is where the Cumulus 27 really sings its song.
-We're talking a full-length slab of FF BLAST PLUS™ foam, which is ASICS's bread-and-butter cushioning that balances softness with a hint of responsiveness.
-Tucked neatly under the heel is a PureGEL™ insert.
-It’s not the visible Gel of old; this is an internal technology designed to provide an even softer landing.
-The geometry results in an 8mm heel-to-toe drop, a sweet spot for many runners, particularly heel strikers.
-Topping it all off is an OrthoLite X-30 sockliner, which really contributes to that plush step-in feel.
+The midsole is where the Cumulus 27 earns its keep.
+It uses full-length FF BLAST PLUS™ foam, ASICS’ go-to cushioning that balances softness with a hint of responsiveness.
+Under the heel sits a PureGEL™ insert.
+It’s not the visible GEL of older shoes; it’s internal and meant to smooth landings even more.
+The geometry lands at an 8mm heel-to-toe drop, a sweet spot for many runners, especially heel strikers.
+An OrthoLite X-30 sockliner adds to that plush step-in feel.

-Flipping the shoe over, we see the outsole.
-ASICS has implemented their FLUIDRIDE™ outsole, which is essentially a rubberized EVA foam blend.
-The idea is to provide full ground contact for a smoother transition from heel to toe.
-In high-wear zones, like the lateral heel and medial forefoot, they've placed AHARPLUS™ rubber for added durability.
+On the outsole, ASICS uses FLUIDRIDE™, essentially a rubberized EVA foam blend designed for full ground contact and smoother transitions.
+In higher-wear areas like the lateral heel and medial forefoot, there’s AHARPLUS™ rubber for added durability.

 In terms of weight, a men's standard size comes in at around 265 grams (9.3 ounces).
-It's not the lightest daily trainer on the market, but it's far from a brick.
-It sits in a very reasonable range for a shoe with this much cushion and comfort.
+It’s not the lightest daily trainer, but it’s far from heavy for this level of cushioning.

-The key special technologies to remember are FF BLAST PLUS™, PureGEL™, FLUIDRIDE™, and AHARPLUS™ rubber.
-This combination is what defines the shoe's character: cushioned, smooth, and built for daily miles.
-However, this brings us to a common concern.
-While the design is solid, some early reports have flagged potential durability issues, specifically with the exposed FLUIDRIDE™ foam on the outsole showing premature wear.
+The key special technologies are FF BLAST PLUS™, PureGEL™, FLUIDRIDE™, and AHARPLUS™ rubber.
+Together they define the shoe’s character: cushioned, smooth, and built for daily miles.
+The common concern is durability, with early reports flagging premature wear on exposed FLUIDRIDE™ foam.

 Comfort and Fit